-VISA 250 Sculpture: Concepts, Materials, and Processes (4 credits)
+VISA 250 The Object on Space (4 credits)

-Prerequisites: VISA 102 or instructor's permission.
+Prerequisites: VISA 102

-Building upon the 3D visual literacy we developed in our foundation course, this course will continue an investigation of materials, methods, and concepts of 3 dimensional works.
+Building upon the 3D visual literacy we developed in our foundation course, this course will continue an investigation of materials, methods, and concepts of 3 dimensional work.
 We will investigate the formal properties and expressive potential of our chosen materials and expand this investigation to explore space, context and site.
 Emphasis will be placed on the relationship of material to concept or meaning, the processes or methods used in making dimensional work, and the way in which objects exist in particular environments/contexts.
-This studio class will include significant studio time, slide presentations, demonstrations of technical methods, one-on-one and group discussions, field trips, and critiques of your work.
-May be offered concurrently with VISA 350 and VISA 450.
+This studio class will include significant studio time, slide presentations, demonstrations of technical methods, one-on-one and group discussions, field trips and critiques of your work.